 Many online retailers offer plastic or bamboo dividers, but if you’re feeling handy, you can easily make your own drawer divider with cardboard (find out how to reuse cardboard boxes).
 Or, just buy adjustable plastic ones for around $28 on Amazon.

 7. Upcycle a cereal box as a Tupperware lid organizer.

 Still wondering how to organize Tupperware?
 This quick and easy tip should take you no time.
 Diagonally cut the top off of a cereal box (the bigger, the better) like a magazine file holder.
 Now, fill the box with your assortment of storage lids.
 For added flair, try decorating the box with fabric or stickers; or, glue and wrap twine or rope for a personal touch.

 8. Use under-shelf baskets as Tupperware organization ideas.

 This tip doesn’t require drills or screws and is still a clever space saver as a food container organizer.
 A 2-pack of under-shelf baskets runs about $20 on Amazon.
 Just slide the basket on the underside of your kitchen cabinet and decide whether you want to put your lids or containers there — or both.

 9. Turn a big bin into a food container organizer.

-Using a larger storage bin as a temporary home for your Tupperware storage items is an inexpensive way to quickly solve your organization dilemma.
+Using a larger bin as a temporary home for your Tupperware storage items is an inexpensive way to quickly solve your space dilemma.
 This is a handy way to store your lids in one place and stack your containers in a separate area.
 To liven up your space, you could also use a fabric basket or a small decorative cardboard box as the lid holder.